Lab 2: Data Visualisation I

 A student who has met the objectives of the session will be able to:

-• Explains the basic theory of data visualisation
+• Explain the basic theory of data visualisation

 • Decipher the components of a simple ggplot